main banner

 The town of Termonfeckin, County Louth had an unexpected visitor on the afternoon of 4th June 1943 with the appearance of a bomber aircraft over head.
 It shortly after made an emergency belly landing on the beach outside of the town.

-Termonfeckin lies on the east coast of Ireland, between Dublin and Northern Ireland.
+Termonfeckin lies on the east coast of Ireland, b13:30etween Dublin and Northern Ireland.
 The location of the landing is recorded as being 'Beltrae Strand' by the Irish Army at the time.
 The area of Seapoint, directly across from Termonfeckin on the coast is associated with this crash nowadays.
 The townland of Beltray is shown on maps too be south of Termonfeckin and there is a town of the same name.
 The area is now, as it was during the war, a holiday resort with golf courses on the shore.
 There is not much detail as too the exact location of the crash in the Irish Army report.

-The Irish authorities were at the scene quickly after the landing in the form of Local Defnese Force (LDF) and the Irish military.
+The Irish authorities were at the scene quickly after the landing in the form of Local Defense Force (LDF) and the Irish military.
 They found that there were four crew men on the aircraft and no injuries had been suffered among them.
 The crew reported that they were flying a the aircraft on a ferry mission from the United States via Port Lyautey in Africa and were on the final leg of the journey to Pembroke in England.
 They said they had experienced high head winds and these blew them off course.
 Having become lost and low on fuel they elected to make a forced landing.
 The Army report recorded that the aircraft was a B-26C model with serial number '34718'.
 The report makes little comment on the dealings with the crew after the crash but it would be normal that after a short rest in the area they were probably brought to the border with Northern Ireland that same day.

 The aircraft, a B-26C-5-MO Marauder, built in the Martin factory at Omaha, Nebraska was a brand new bomber on a delivery flight from the United States to Europe.
 It was flying on the long southern Atlantic route involving flying south out of Florida to Puerto Rico, Brazil, Ascension Island, Monrovia in Liberia, Morocco and then to Port Lyautey.
 They had taken off in a formation of eight aircraft from Port Lyautey but after about six hours into the flight, they ran into cloud and this resulted in them loosing site of their formation.
 They were on radio silence at the time and maintained that silence after loosing the formation.
 They sighted land but could not identify it and realized they were off course.
 They determined that they had reached Ireland or England but none of their radio aids could get signal enough to assist them.
 The navigator on this flight was the bombardier who recorded in unit histories that he had been given a crash course in navigation before departure.
 It was common for medium bombers and transports to fly these missions without a trained navigator, Air Transport Command would assign one to the lead aircraft in a formation to provide navigation for the whole group of aircraft.
 Having taken off at 07:25 GMT, at 15:30 GMT Lt Seeley found himself running low on fuel over unfamiliar territory.
 Having failed to find any suitable landing ground he flew east too the coast and chose a long stretch of beach to put the aircraft down on.